NOS Energy certainly revs up your energy engines with its powerful boost, but what exactly gives it that extra pizzazz?

 Plus, there’s no doubt the taurine and guarana in NOS will help in providing a boost as well.

 However, the issue with NOS is the huge sugar content.
-With 54g of sugars, you’ll most likely end up with a sugar crash, which may leave you feeling sluggish and tired – not exactly what you want during your workout.
+With 54g of sugar, you’ll most likely end up with a sugar crash, which may leave you feeling sluggish and tired – not exactly what you want during your workout.

-Give NOS a try as a pre workout and see if it works for you.
+Give NOS a try as a pre-workout and see if it works for you.

 Do NOS Energy Drinks Have Nitrous Oxide?

-NOS Energy drinks don’t contain nitrous oxide, even though it can be confusing considering that NOS stands for ‘Nitrous Oxide Systems’
+NOS Energy drinks don’t contain nitrous oxide, even though it can be confusing considering that NOS stands for ‘Nitrous Oxide Systems.’

 Nitrous oxide is a sedative commonly known as ‘laughing gas’.
 It’s most often used in dental procedures to treat pain because it leaves the patients feeling relaxed and blissful.